 Regardless of whether you're a first-time or experienced planter, if you're applying for work at a new company, use the following list of questions to help determine if that employer would be a good fit:

-Oh, and by the way, keep this in mind: I don't like to get my cameras wet.
+By the way, keep this in mind: I don't like to get my cameras wet.
 Almost all of the photos and videos in these tutorials look all sunny and happy.
 It's a facade.
 We live in a world of mud, rain, and misery.

 - Jonathan "Scooter" Clark